 Welcome to Elefriends.
 The Ele - your host - hopes you'll feel safe and at home here.
 He's put together a few tips to help you get settled in.
 He'll also explain what you can expect of the Ele and his handlers, as well as your fellow elefriends.

-- Ask as well as give – we all need a helping hand from time to time
+- Offer as well as receive support – we all need a helping hand from time to time

 - Treat others the way we would like to be treated